Healthdirect Free Australian health advice you can count on.

 Key facts

-• Salt is a mineral made up of sodium and chlorine.
+• Salt is a mineral made from sodium and chloride.

 • Salt is the main source of sodium in the diet.

-• Most Australians are consuming nearly twice as much salt as recommended.
+• Most Australians are consuming more salt than recommended.

-• The majority of salt consumed in the Australian diet comes from processed and packaged foods, not salt added at the table or during cooking.
+• Most salt in your diet comes from processed foods, not salt added at the table or during cooking.

 What is salt?